 The 10 worst people on the TTC

 With the all-too-common short turns, delays, and random outages, using the TTC on a regular basis is tough enough.
 Throw in seat hogs, backpack-wearers, and other transit monsters screwing up your ride, and you have the formula for a very unhappy commute.
+Good thing we now have Seth Rogen to remind us about proper etiquette.

 That chicken biryani probably tastes great — it's the smell that's not so hot once it mingles with odours of a hot streetcar or packed train.
 Surely that tasty morsel can wait for the sake of the harried people of the TTC.